Joint Living Trust

 This section names the successor trustee who will manage the trust after both spouses have died or become incapacitated.
 It may also name institutional trustees for long-term trust administration and specify the process for replacing a trustee who is unable or unwilling to serve.

-Joint Living Trust Legal Requirements
+Joint Revocable Trust Legal Requirements

 The joint living trust must comply with the trust creation requirements of the applicable state, including the Uniform Trust Code provisions for trust formation, which require a settlor with capacity, a lawful purpose, a definite beneficiary, and a trustee with duties to perform.